PHenegan/PowerUp/README.md

 ## IntelliJ Set Up ##
 1. Clone the project.
 2. Double click `setup_intellij.bat`.
 This will generate files all the IntelliJ specific files for the project.
+Alternatively, you can run `./gradlew idea` in the project directory on either Powershell or a Linux shell.
 3. Double click the `FRCBase.ipr` file which was just generated.
 IntelliJ should open the project.
 4. Once IntelliJ is opened, a tooltip should open in the bottom right which says `Unlinked gradle project?`.
 Click `Import gradle project`.
 5. Make sure `Use default gradle wrapper` is selected, then click `Finish`.